 I have missed the third-grade class picture.
 My younger sister, who at any other time would be bouncing in the bunk above me, has gone to school already, so I have my mother all to myself.

-This morning my eyes are new and every thing I look at is alive with color and shimmer.
-Mom closes the curtain a little so the sun is not so blinding, and then I see that the flowers are actually in a porcelain cup, painted white and palest blue, and curiously shaped with ridges around its rim to look like surging ocean waves, tipped with gleaming gold.
-The saucer it sits on is fashioned like a scallop shell.
+Everything I look at is alive with color and shimmer.
+Mom closes the curtain a little so the sun is not so blinding, and now I see that the flowers are held in a porcelain cup, glazed white and palest blue, with a delicate handle.
+It is curiously shaped with ridges around the rim to look like surging ocean waves, tipped with gleaming gold, and sits on a saucer fashioned like a scallop shell.

-It is the prettiest thing I’ve ever seen and I tell her so.
+It is the prettiest thing I’ve ever seen.

 That morning, my mother gives me a shining cup of memory.
-And I, in my heedless childhood, take it from her hand, unknowing, a blank slate, before she pulls the curtain closed again, over the darkness of the past, the mystery of her mother’s story.
+And I, in my heedless childhood, take it from her hand, before she pulls the curtain closed again, over the shadow of her birth and the mystery of her mother.